Brett Kebble: The Brett Kebble Art Awards

-Kebble was the controversial patron of the Brett Kebble Art Awards (BKAA) which he established in 2003 to provide a showcase for established artists, and to help those less known to attain recognition.
+Kebble was the controversial patron of the Brett Kebble Art Awards (BKAA), which he established in 2003 to provide a showcase for established artists, and to help those less known to attain recognition.
 It was also meant to build a non-racial bridge into the 21st century.

-The Kebble as it became known, was the most inclusive award of its kind (often criticized for including a "craft" category to be judged on par with the other mediums like painting, sculpture, printmaking and photography) in South Africa.
+"The Kebble" as it became known, was the most inclusive award of its kind (often criticized for including a "craft" category to be judged on par with the other mediums like painting, sculpture, printmaking and photography) in South Africa.
 Adding to this, it was also the richest, having a total purse of R620 000 (roughly $98 000) with a grand prize of R200 000 (roughly $32 000).

 After Kebble's murder, his family decided to cancel the 2006 awards.

-In February 2006, artist Deborah Weber opened a solo exhibition in Johannesburg called Art Media Media Art on the same day that the BKAA were to open at the Cape Town International Convention Centre.
+In February 2006, artist Deborah Weber opened a solo exhibition in Johannesburg, Art Media Media Art, on the same day that the BKAA had been planned to open at the Cape Town International Convention Centre.
 She explored the time trajectory from being selected as an artist for the 2004 Kebble Art Awards, to working on the awards in 2005, and ending with Brett Kebble's death in September 2005.